flulemon/sneakpeek/docs/design.rst

 ================

 Consumer constantly tries to dequeue a job and executes dequeued jobs.
-As for now there's only one implementation :py:class:`Worker <sneakpeek.queue.consumer.Consumer>`.
+As for now there's only one implementation :py:class:`Consumer <sneakpeek.queue.consumer.Consumer>`.

 ================